-Mr. Kern's trustee attributes include substantial industry experience, including his 35 years of service with U.S. Bancorp Fund Services, LLC (the fund accountant ("Fund Accountant"), Administrator, and Transfer Agent to the Trust)) where he manages business development and has previously managed the mutual fund Transfer Agent operation including investor services, account services, legal compliance, document processing and systems support.
-He also serves as a board member of U.S. Bancorp Fund Services, LLC.
+Mr. Kern's trustee attributes include substantial industry experience, including his 34 years of service with U.S. Bancorp Fund Services, LLC (the fund accountant ("Fund Accountant"), fund administrator ("Administrator"), and transfer agent ("Transfer Agent") to the Trust) where he manages business development and has previously managed the mutual fund Transfer Agent operation including investor services, account services, legal compliance, document processing and systems support.
+He also serves as a board member of U.S. Bancorp Fund Services, LLC and Quasar Distributors, LLC (the principal underwriter to the Trust).
 The Board believes Mr. Kern's experience, qualifications, attributes and skills on an individual basis and in combination with those of the other Trustees lead to the conclusion that he possesses the requisite skills and attributes as a Trustee to carry out oversight responsibilities with respect to the Trust.

-Mr. Massart's trustee attributes include substantial industry experience, including 24 years working with high net worth individuals, families, trusts and retirement accounts to make strategic and tactical asset allocation decisions, evaluate and select investment managers and manage client relationships.
+Mr. Massart's trustee attributes include substantial industry experience, including 23 years working with high net worth individuals, families, trusts and retirement accounts to make strategic and tactical asset allocation decisions, evaluate and select investment managers and manage client relationships.
 He is currently the Chief Investment Strategist and lead member of the investment management committee of the SEC registered investment advisory firm he co-founded.
 Previously, he served as Managing Director of Strong Private Client and as a Manager of Wells Fargo Investments, LLC.
 The Board believes Mr. Massart's experience, qualifications, attributes and skills on an individual basis and in combination with those of the other Trustees lead to the conclusion that he possesses the requisite skills and attributes as a Trustee to carry out oversight responsibilities with respect to the Trust.